 The designated area consists of four sites, which are spread out over two locations about 6.6km apart on the island of Mainland.

-Why not check beaches nearby as we have 5 beaches around Mainland, 18 beaches in Orkney Islands, or have a look at our list of Orkney Islands dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 5 Mainland beaches and 18 Orkney Islands beaches.
+You can even take a look at our list of Orkney Islands dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?